hzqst/MetaHookSv/README.md

 r_shadow_fardist (0.0 ~ 1000.0) : to determine how far the shadow is going to fade out.

 r_shadow_radius (0.0 ~ 1000.0) : entity don't cast shadow at this distance away from surface.

+r_ssao 1 / 0 : to enable / disable Screen Space Ambient Occlusion.

+r_ssao_intensity : to control the intensity of SSAO shadow.

+r_ssao_radius : to control the size of SSAO shadow.

+r_ssao_blur_sharpness : to control the sharpness of SSAO shadow.

+r_ssao_bias :